-Read alouds should be a short part of the daily schedule (consider 5-10 minutes every day).
 During the read aloud, the teacher reads aloud from a carefully selected piece of literature and/or informational text that promotes higher thinking, enhances language, and represents diverse and varied cultures.
 Read alouds engage children in the joy and power of reading and create knowledge of a wide variety of genre: literature, informational, poetry, etc. By carefully choosing texts to read aloud, teachers can introduce students to authors, characters, and topics that may motivate students to read on their own.
 The books selected should be high quality texts above the students' grade level (consider 1-2 years above grade level) and have appropriate content and themes.
 Students may need additional background knowledge if text content is unfamiliar.
 The teacher discusses with the whole class or with small groups before, during, and after reading.
 Reading aloud to students provides them with the opportunity to hear how fluent reading sounds (expression, intonation, pacing) while helping to develop a sense of story.
 Read alouds promote oral language development; they help build vocabulary and understanding of text structure.
 Read alouds encourage high levels of understanding, while sharing the reading process in a meaningful way.
-Read alouds are a key literacy practice for creating a community of readers and demonstrating that reading provides pleasure and is informative.
+Read alouds, for a short time each day, are a key literacy practice for creating a community of readers and demonstrating that reading provides pleasure and is informative.
 In contrast to shared reading, during a read aloud it isn't necessary for each child to have access to the text.